This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 - Ryzen 9 8945HS delivers workstation-level performance in a compact chassis

-- OCuLink port supports external GPU if graphics performance ever needs expansion
+- OCuLink port supports external GPU expansion

 - Quad display output via USB4 + HDMI + DP — most display ports on this list